ember-cli/ember-try/README.md

 #### `ember try:reset`

 This command restores all original files, and installs the original node modules again.
-For use if any of the other commands fail to clean up after (they run this by default on completion).
+For use if any of the other commands fail to clean up after (they run this by default on completion) or after running with ‘—skip-cleanup’.

 #### `ember try:ember <semver-string>`